zoonoo/azure-docs.ko-kr/articles/active-directory/active-directory-manage-o365-subscription.md

 <properties
-   pageTitle="Azure에서 Office 365 구독의 디렉터리 관리 | Microsoft Azure"
-   description="Azure Active Directory 및 Azure 클래식 포털을 사용하여 Office 365 구독 디렉터리 관리" services="active-directory" documentationCenter="" authors="curtand"
+   pageTitle="Manage the directory for your Office 365 subscription in Azure | Microsoft Azure" description="Managing an Office 365 subscription directory using Azure Active Directory and the Azure classic portal" services="active-directory" documentationCenter="" authors="curtand"